 The shift for many organizations to a work-from home set up means HR teams have had to also change their ways of working to incorporate remote dynamics.
 One of the more difficult transitions HR teams have had to make is shifting all prior hiring procedures to an online format.
 But this does not only affect the hiring organization, job seekers are having to shift their thinking to ensure that they are successful in a remote environment too.

-Job seekers looking for new roles in the work-from-home environment need to understand that virtual job interview uncover different attributes than an in-person interview.
+Job seekers looking for new roles in the work-from-home environment need to understand that virtual job interviews uncover different attributes than in-person interviews.
 In fact, certain attributes, such as preparation and professionalism, showcase themselves in a remote environment where job seekers and professionals alike have to rely on themselves more.
-For many organizations gone are the days where we had to force ourselves to dress up because you were going into the office.
+For many organizations, gone are the days when we had to force ourselves to dress up because we were going into the office.
 Now the onus is on the individual to make sure they are prepared for the professional environment.

 Knowing that the virtual interviewing process is different, here are 10 tips job seekers can prepare for their next virtual job interview: